I had my doubts about travel hacking.

 What Is Travel Hacking?

-By utilizing strategies such as earning points through credit card and hotel loyalty programs, one can get flights, hotels, and upgrades for free or a fraction of the price.
+By utilizing strategies such as earning points through credit card and hotel loyalty programs, one can get flights, hotels, and upgrades for free or a fraction of the normal price.

 For example, I booked four seats from Chicago to Honolulu for $22.40 and 90,000 United Miles.